celerik/react-boilerplate/source/README.md

 ```

 ##### Run different environments
-FlowOS has support for many different environments right now and running this project with ```npm start``` will only deploy a development version in your browser.
+React Boilerplate has support for many different environments right now and running this project with ```npm start``` will only deploy a development version in your browser.
 You can set an environment variable for any of these before running ```npm start``` command
 ```
 SET REACT_APP_ENVIRONMENT=local